 Rogue Valley Amateur Radio Club

+Note: that the exam times & locations have changed.
 Please consult the Exams page for details.

 Amateur Radio, also known as Ham Radio, is a popular pursuit and service in which licensed participants operate (and often build) radio equipment with a deep appreciation of the radio art.